 The Company's shares were successfully listed on GEM of the Stock Exchange on 10 March 2017 (the "Listing Date") by way of share offer.
 After deduction of all related listing expenses and commissions, the net proceeds from listing amounted to approximately HK\$31.5 million.
 As announced by the Company on 20 September 2019, certain unutilised proceeds from the listing would be re-allocated for other purposes.
 Details of the change in the use of proceeds were set out in the announcement of the Company dated 20 September 2019.
-Up to 31 August 2022, the Group has unutilised proceeds from the listing of approximately HK\$3.5 million.
-A summary of utilised and unutilised proceeds are set out in the table below:
+Up to 31 August 2023, the Group has unutilised proceeds from the listing of approximately HK\$3.5 million.
+A summary of utilised and unutilised proceeds are set out below:

 Approximate

 Revised amount

 allocation of Approximate unutilised as at

-unutilised net amount 31 August 2021
+unutilised net amount 31 August 2022

 proceeds as at utilised as at and

-Intended use of proceeds 20 September 2019 31 August 2022 31 August 2022
+Intended use of proceeds 20 September 2019 31 August 2023 31 August 2023

 HK\$' million HK\$' million HK\$' million Notes

 (note i)

-Obtaining additional licences and qualifications 3.5 17 3.5
+Obtaining additional licences and qualifications 3.5 - 3.5 ii

 Expansion of existing security

-guarding operating segment 5.0 5.0 119ac
+guarding operating segment 5.0 5.0 -

 Salary payment and purchase of capital assets

 of the major maintenance projects at the

 Hong-Kong-Zhuhai-Macao Bridge and the

 West Kowloon Station 6.5 6.5

 Total 15.0 11.5 3.5 iii

-(i) As announced in the announcement on business update dated 20 September 2019, the Directors have resolved to change the use of unutilised net proceeds from the Listing.

-- (ii) The Group plans to obtain additional license and qualification and is currently in the process of satisfying the minimum working capital and employed capital requirement of "Electrical and Mechanical Installation for Sewage Treatment and Screening Plant".
-Since the plan is being delayed, the unutilised proceeds is intended to be fully utilised in 2025. - (iii) The unutilised net proceeds as at 31 August 2022 had been placed in interest-bearing deposits with licensed banks in Hong Kong.
+- (i) As disclosed in the announcement on business update dated 20 September 2019, the Directors have resolved to change the use of unutilised net proceeds from the Listing. - (ii) The Group plans to obtain additional license and qualification and is currently in the process of satisfying the minimum working capital and employed capital requirement of "Electrical and Mechanical Installation for Sewage Treatment and Screening Plant".
+Since the plan is being delayed, the unutilised proceeds is intended to be fully utilised in 2025. - (iii) The unutilised net proceeds as at 31 August 2023 had been placed in interest-bearing deposits with licensed banks in Hong Kong.